Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 Every U.S. person (including both individuals and entities) that had a financial interest in, or signature authority over, one or more non-U.S. financial accounts (e.g., bank accounts and mutual fund interests, but not equity interests in a hedge fund, private equity fund or other private investment fund) during the prior calendar year must file an “FBAR” (Foreign Bank Account Report) with the U.S. Treasury if the aggregate value of such accounts exceeded $10,000 at any time during the prior calendar year.
 For this purpose, a U.S. person will be deemed to hold a financial interest in the non-U.S. financial accounts held by an entity or trust if such U.S. person owns, directly or indirectly, more than 50% of the voting power or value of such entity or trust.
-If an FBAR for 2016 is required, it must be filed electronically with the U.S. Treasury on or before April 18, 2017.
-The U.S. Treasury will grant filers failing to meet the FBAR due date an automatic extension to October 15, 2017; specific requests for this extension are not required.
+If an FBAR for 2017 is required, it must be filed electronically with the U.S. Treasury on or before April 17, 2018.
+The U.S. Treasury, however, will grant filers failing to meet the FBAR due date an automatic extension to October 15, 2018; specific requests for this extension are not required.
 Failure to comply may expose a U.S. person to a civil penalty of up to $10,000.
 Willful violations may expose a U.S. person to an increased civil penalty of up to the greater of $100,000 or 50% of the aggregate high value of the accounts for the year in question, as well as criminal penalties.

 Advisers who manage assets of one or more government entities (whether as separate clients or investors in an investment fund managed by the adviser), or who engage placement agents to market to government entities are required to comply with the provisions of SEC Rule 206(4)-3, also known as the Pay-to-Play Rule.
-The Pay-to-Play Rule, which applies whether the Adviser is registered with the SEC or an exempt reporting adviser for SEC purposes, places certain restrictions on the type and amount of political contributions and/or services to political candidates, campaigns or PACs that may be made by an adviser or its affiliates (in certain circumstances including contributions made prior to becoming affiliated with the adviser), as well as placing restrictions on who an adviser may engage to solicit government entities on the Adviser’s behalf.
+The Pay-to-Play Rule, which applies whether the Adviser is registered with the SEC or an exempt reporting adviser for SEC purposes, places certain restrictions on the type and amount of political contributions and/or services to political candidates, campaigns or PACs that may be made by an adviser or its affiliates (in certain circumstances including contributions made prior to becoming affiliated with the adviser), as well as placing requirement on who an adviser may engage to solicit government entities on the Adviser’s behalf.
 In addition, advisers subject to the Pay-to-Play Rule are required to maintain books and records to document their compliance with the rule.
-Any adviser that currently manages assets of any government entity, or that is or intends to market its services to any government entity, should consult with counsel to ensure adequate policies and procedures are in place for purposes of compliance with the Pay-to-Play Rule.
+Any adviser currently manages assets of any government entity, or that is or intends to market its services to any government entity, should consult with counsel to ensure adequate policies and procedures are in place for purposes of compliance with the Pay-to-Play Rule.

 Advisers who use swaps are reminded of the various Dodd-Frank and European Market Infrastructure Regulation (EMIR) requirements.
 Every party to a swap must have a CICI/LEI number and should enter into the August DF Protocol, the March DF Protocol and, if an EU counterparty is involved, potentially several EMIR related protocols.
 Advisers with EU counterparties are also reminded to monitor the status of each fund they manage for NFC- or NFC+ Status and to update their EMIR NFC filing as needed.
 Finally, advisers should be mindful of whether particular swaps they are trading fall within the clearing requirements.
 Finally, with respect to uncleared swaps, the new variation margin rules go into effect March 1, 2017.
 Advisers who have not taken the necessary steps to update their credit support documentation should contact counterparties immediately to begin that process.
 Failure to have the necessary documentation in place before March 1 may leave an adviser unable to enter into new swaps.

 Advisers that deal in securities of issuers located in the European Union, or securities listed on EU exchanges, should be mindful of the EU short reporting rules (which generally require reporting of short positions of 2% or greater of an EU issuer).
 We have seen increased enforcement activity from EU regulators in this area in the past year.
-Advisers should note that swaps, ADRs and other derivative instruments may also be deemed “EU short positions” that must be reported.
+Advisers should note that swaps, ADRs and other derivative instruments may also be deemed “EU short positions” that must be reported

 As a reminder, the AIFMD went into full effect in July 2014.
 Managers who currently market or are looking to market a fund in the EU should consult EU counsel to determine what actions are required.
 Such consultation should occur well in advance of any anticipated marketing of a fund in the EU as registration under the AIFMD requires a few months to complete.